-The flight controls on the Comanche are the conventional three control type operated by a control column and rudder pedals.
-The all movable stabilator, with an anti-servo tab which also acts as a longitudinal trim tab, provides extra stability and controllability with less size drag and weight.
+The all movable stabilator, with an anti-servo tab which also acts as a longitudinal trim tab, provides extra stability and controllability with less size, drag and weight.

 Provision for directional and longitudinal trim is provided by an adjustable trim mechanism for the rudder and stabilator.